-If Squarespace is known for one thing, it's the platform's iconic templates.
-The New York website builder's design options are widely held as some of the most aesthetically appealing on the market, and in our book, a step above what Webflow offers.
+If Squarespace is known for one thing, it's iconic templates.
+The New York-based website builder's design options are seen as some of the most aesthetically appealing on the market, and in our book, a step above what Webflow offers.

-Beyond looks though, Squarespace provides access to a range of versatile features, is easy to use, and grants users access to comprehensive ecommerce options in a very solid, albeit somewhat pricey overall package.
+Apart from sleek designs, Squarespace provides access to a range of versatile features, is easy to use, and grants users access to comprehensive ecommerce options in a very solid, but somewhat pricey overall package.

-Squarespace is known primarily for its high-quality templates.
+Squarespace is mostly known for its high-quality templates.

 Another drawback is that in comparison to Webflow, you'll have considerably less design freedom with Squarespace.
-If the quality of design templates is important to you, and you're ready to work within the platform's editor's limitations, Squarespace is definitely a good choice.
+If the quality of design templates on your website is important to you, and you're ready to work within the platform's editor's limitations, Squarespace is definitely a good choice.